Digital Transition Fund / Ciste Trasdula Digiteach

 Grant funding to industry

 The fund will be used to provide grant aid to eligible companies to assist their digital transition across a range of project types to address different aspects of transition.
-This list will be reviewed and is expected to change in future calls and as new supports become available.

 |Grant Offer||Support Available|

 |Digital Discovery: consultancy grant to develop a digital strategy and roadmap.||Up to €5,000 grant for 7 days consultancy.
 Grant rate of 80% of eligible costs.|

 |Digital Process Innovation: project grant to implement new lean-digital processes in the business covering production, delivery or organisational methods.||Grant rate of up to 50% of eligible costs.
 Typical maximum support of €150k.|

 |Digital Marketing Capability: training grant to develop in-house digital marketing capability.||Grant rate of up to 50% of eligible costs.
 Typical maximum support of €35k.|

 |Exploring Innovation: grant is to support planning of research, development or innovation projects.||Grant rate of up to 50% of eligible costs.
 Typical maximum support of €35k.|